mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 Lastly, Toolpad is the only product that offers a drag-and-drop UI builder closely integrated with your favourite IDEs like VS Code.
 Best of both the worlds!

-## What's next?

-We'll continue to build on the vision that doesn't pull you out of your pro-code workflows, instead we want to nest ourselves in areas where we can meaningfully improve the maintainability or speed of development.

-In terms of upcoming features, you can check out our [public roadmap](https://github.com/orgs/mui/projects/9/views/1).
-Overall, we want to improve the UI building experience, simplify connecting to data sources, add more components, improve SQL writing experience and more.

-Come up with a paid plan that offers roles, granular permissions, audit logs, authentication for teams that need support in further scaling and growth.

 ## How can I use Toolpad?

 Toolpad is available as an NPM package and can be installed from [here](https://mui.com/toolpad/getting-started/installation/).
 You can learn more about Toolpad by visiting the [home page](https://mui.com/toolpad/).

+## What's next?

+We'll continue to build on the vision that doesn't pull you out of your pro-code workflows, instead we want to nest ourselves in areas where we can meaningfully improve the maintainability or speed of development.
+We want to optimize for the biggest pains that you face when building admin apps.
+Your inputs will help us shape the future roadmap.

-The best places to stay up-to-date about what we're currently working on are [GitHub issues](https://github.com/mui/mui-toolpad) and our public roadmap.
+The best places to stay up-to-date about what we're currently working on are [GitHub issues](https://github.com/mui/mui-toolpad) and our [public roadmap](https://github.com/orgs/mui/projects/9/views/1).

 If you have any questions or would like to share feedback, you can directly contact the team at toolpad@mui.com.
 You can also engage in conversations in our [Discord](https://discord.gg/hHqtMP9Ckc) server.
+If you want to see a demo and discuss your use case, you can schedule it from [this](https://calendly.com/prakhar-mui) Calendly link.